Author has written 4 stories for Harry Potter, and Pokémon.

 It's a fluffy piece that I first read quite a while ago, but one that I'd still vouch for.
 It also has a solid lemon scene in one chapter.

 "Vox Corporis" by MissAnnThropic

 A great "perfect Harry/Hermione" relationship story.
 The chapters are short, but there are quite a few of them.
 Read it even if you can barely stand Harry/Hermione.

 The Obsidian Warlock submits his works there.
 He's without a doubt one of the finest authors I've ever had the pleasure of encountering.
-Top two in fanfiction, without a doubt, perhaps my favorite of all.

 The site is very new, so it's not hard at all to peruse its entire contents.
 I can assure you that you won't be wasting your time.
 I have an account over there, even if I haven't submitted anything yet, so feel free to check my favorites there if you want.
 They're pretty much DLP (darklordpotter(dot)net) incarnate.
 A somewhat disagreeable and intolerant bunch, but damn they can write.
 You might want to check DLP for fic recommendations as well.